literallysofia/literallysofia.github.io/src/content/extra-curricular.md

       web: https://up.ieee-pt.org,
       bio:
         [
-          "Prototype design and web development, working mostly for the design and marketing department.", ],
+          "Prototype design and web development, tasks mostly for the design and marketing department.", ],
     },
     {